 Protocol for Screening the Visual Field

 The driver must have at least 70° in the horizontal meridian for each eye.
 Some form of confrontational testing that tests vision of selected horizontal points is generally used in the clinical setting.

-A "Protocol for Screening the Visual Field Using a Confrontation Method" is found in Appendix E of the Visual Requirements and Commercial Drivers report.

 Right eye examination